 The first step, Shandling instructs, is to show up so often that you get over your stage fright.
 The import of this advice is that tips and advice may ease the psychological trauma a little, but nothing compares to just doing it so often that the fear becomes more manageable.
 Writing quality material before you take to the stage may help too, they say, but nothing helps more than just doing it … often.

 The next step is to work your material before an audience and tweak it based on their reactions.
 Some have said that this part of the job is never ending, but at some point a routine does develop.
-It’s implied throughout this part of the process that you have to have thick skin for those in the audience that help you shape material.
+It’s implied throughout this part of the process that a comedian has to have thick skin for those in the audience that help you shape material.

 Thick skin, to my mind, is an understatement.
-How about you have to have rhinoceros skin, or the type of skin necessary to evolve from a sane, somewhat humorous individual to someone that is asking around 450 paying customers a night (the seating capacity of The Comedy Store) three-to-four times a week what they think.
-The first question that comes to mind is how many paying customers in an audience are understanding in such situations?
-How many people would pay to see someone perform raw, untested material, and how many people will let you know that you’re no better than them, and you belong sitting next to them in the audience?
+How about a person has to have rhinoceros skin, or the type of skin necessary to evolve from a sane, somewhat humorous individual to someone that is asking around 450 paying customers a night (the seating capacity of The Comedy Store) three-to-four times a week what they think.
+The first question that comes to mind is how many paying customers in an audience take an understanding stance in such situations?
+How many people would pay to see someone perform raw, untested material, and how many people will let a comedian know that they’re no better than them, and that the comedian should be sitting next to them in the audience?
 Unless it’s some sort of amateur night, most people will sit with folded arms, wondering why the owner decided to put some newbie on stage on their night out.
 These people enjoy the schadenfreude of watching another person squirm.
-This thick skin requires you, the aspiring comedian, to move past such people, the consistent feelings of failure, the heckling, and the excruciating nights where you’re left alone to adjust your material for the next night of more of the same.
+This thick skin requires that the aspiring comedian move past such people, and the consistent feelings of failure, the heckling, and the excruciating nights where you’re left alone to adjust your material for the next night of more of the same.

 This struggle, according to Garry Shandling, didn’t involve the material.
 He may have needed years to shape the material, but the basic task of writing jokes always came easy to him.
 The presentation, on the other hand, had always been lacking to some degree, and the fact that he kept showing up to put himself in the uncomfortable position of exposing this weakness before others bore fruit in the form of an insecure, neurotic character that was insecure about his presentation skills.